jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 **TLDR/abstract:** See the [tvscore demo app](https://demo.ocpu.io/tvscore/www/) or [this jsfiddle](http://jsfiddle.net/opencpu/WVWCR/) for all of this in action.

-This post explains how we can use OpenCPU to design scoring engine for calculating real time predictions.
+This post explains how to use the OpenCPU system to setup a scoring engine for calculating real time predictions.
 In our example we use the [predict.gam](http://stat.ethz.ch/R-manual/R-patched/library/mgcv/html/predict.gam.html) function from the `mgcv` package to make predictions based on a generalized additive model.
 The entire process consists of four steps:

 1. Building a model
 2. Create an R package containing the model and a scoring function